 The primary National Ambient Air Quality Standard (NAAQS) for CO are 9 ppm (parts per million) averaged over an eight hour period and 35 ppm averaged over a one hour period.
 The EPA allows no more than one exceedance of the standard per year for any given location.
 Subsequent exceedances constitute violations of the NAAQS.

 Primary standards are designed to protect human health and secondary standards to protect human welfare.
 There are no secondary CO standards.

 Carbon monoxide has been monitored in Fort Collins since 1980.
-Concentrations are reported in the Fort Collins Ambient Air Quality Report (PDF 766KB).
+Concentrations are reported in the Fort Collins Ambient Air Quality Report (766KB).
 The downward trend in CO is due mostly to new car emission standards as well as oxygenated fuels and Colorado's inspection and maintenance program.